jamesknelson/govern/packages/govern/docs/Design Notes.md

 elements, just for usability / making it easier for beginners.
 But this could be disallowed when using TypeScript.

-`Govern.instantiate` can turn an element into an outlet.
+`Govern.instantiate` can turn an element into an store.

-### mapping outlet
+### mapping stores

-The problem with allowing `map` on an outlet is that it would encourage users to use `.map` within a component's `subscribe` method with anonymous functions.
-As each call to `.map` receives a new function, a new outlet will be returned.
+The problem with allowing `map` on an store is that it would encourage users to use `.map` within a component's `subscribe` method with anonymous functions.
+As each call to `.map` receives a new function, a new store will be returned.
 This would require re-subscribing on each call to `connect`, possibly creating/destroying flatMapped components.

-I think `map`, `flatMap`, etc. on an outlet should return an element, giving the user control over when it is instantiated.
+I think `map`, `flatMap`, etc. on an store should return an element, giving the user control over when it is instantiated.
 Otherwise the user would need to manually dispose every lifted governor, or governors would be auto-disposed on unsubscribe/getValue - and both of these are